Search

 [From the start of his leadership, the Rebbe answered requests for blessings from people from around the world, who came for private meetings or who sent him their requests in writing.]

-For many years [beginning in 19’86], every Sunday morning, huge crowds of men, women and children gathered at Lubavitch World Headquarters and patiently awaited their turn to meet the Rebbe face-to-face to receive his blessing.
+For many years [beginning in 19’86], every Sunday morning, huge crowds of men, women and children gathered at Lubavitch World Headquarters.
+They patiently awaited their turn to meet the Rebbe face-to-face to receive his blessing.
 The Rebbe gave each individual a crisp, new dollar bill to be given to charity, often explaining that the most important thing two people could do when they meet is to help a third person.
-This extraordinary custom attracted people from all walks of life, many of whom traveled thousands of miles just for this momentary, yet unforgettable encounter.
+This extraordinary custom attracted people from all walks of life.
+Many of them traveled thousands of miles just for this momentary, yet unforgettable encounter.

 LIGHT UNTO THE NATIONS